davide2894/memory/project-journal.md

 - doesn't have hover anymore
 - isn't cliclable anymore

 To remove hover after match, add .hoverable class to 2 selected cards, match them and then remove classes.
 Remove them.
-Test
+Test.

+## Day 11 - 8/4/18
+11:33am - click and hover get toggled as necessary.

+The problem is color.
+Because it toggles on the card back side, which is obtained only when two cards are matched.
+So at the moment of restarting, the toggle actually doesn't work.

+11:46am - works.

+Now problem is Piccolo n8 that shakes at restart.
+Doesn't do it anymore.

+12:25am - to add click limit.
+After 2 clicks disable cards.
+Now user can click all the cards he wants.